In This Article

 EPA may inhibit some hepatic enzymes that are vital to drug metabolism in the liver.

-Docosahexanoic acid (DHA) is the longest n-3 fatty acid, with a 22 carbon chain and 6 double bonds.
-DHA is also known as cervonic acid and is an essential Omega 3 for proper brain function.
+Docosahexaenoic acid (DHA) is the longest n-3 fatty acid, with a 22 carbon chain and 6 double bonds.
+DHA is also known as cervonic acid and is an essential Omega 3 fish oil good for proper brain function.

 - Brain Health